 The rule of the power of 100 is a powerful tool to reach and smash your funding targets.
+It is one of the 20 golden rules of crowdfunding.
 To understand it the first thing to keep in mind is that in crowdfunding the 100% of your financial target is not the maximum that you can raise.

 Let’s dive into this fundamental rule with some examples.

 What is the rule of “The power of 100”?